antorguez95/synthetic_data_generation_framework/README.md

 This repository contains the code of our published work in the [IEEE Journal of Biomedical and Health Informatics](https://www.embs.org/jbhi/): [*"Synthetic Patient Data Generation and
 Evaluation in Disease Prediction Using Small and Imbalanced Datasets"*](https://ieeexplore.ieee.org/document/9851514).
 The main objective of this work was to demonstrate the feasibility of the employment of synthetic data to train Machine Learning models validated with real medical tabular data for classification tasks.
 This, without harming the statistical properties of the original data.
 With this goal, an in-depth analysis of the relationship between the amount of synthetic data samples, classification performance, and statistical similarity metrics was performed.

 There are 8 folders, one for each `database`.
-Inside each folder there are two files: `database_utils.py` and `database_main.py` (being `database` the correspondant name for each database.
+Inside each folder there are two files: `database_utils.py` and `database_main.py` (being `database` the correspondant name for each database).
 The former contains constants and custom functions developed uniquely for that database.
 The latter contains the most important part of this work; the script with the framework itself.
 One script has been developed for each database due to the heterogeneity and particularities of all databases.
 The arguments/parameters of every script are on the top of them.
 Notice that, with the default parameters (`bal_iterations = 100`, `aug_iterations = 10`), and the current grid of Machine Learning models parameters (see `svm_params`, `rf_params`, `xgb_params`, `knn_params` variables) execution time can last from around 6 hours to nearly a day, depending on the database.
 Reduction of iterations and/or grid parameters will reduce the execution time.

 `results` folders contain the most relevant results, most of them published in [our work](https://ieeexplore.ieee.org/document/9851514).
 Further executions of this code will overwrite the original results if neither the folder nor the file names are properly changed within the code. `EDA` folders has not been included yet, even they are generated when executing this code, since some errors arise when dealing with categorical variables.
 With `PIMA` and `SACardio` databases Exploratory Data Analysis (EDA) functions work because these datasets do not contain categorical variables.